geanders/HyperHeatwavePredictiveModels/README.md

 # Using the models

 Once a heatwave dataset is in the correct format, the models can be applied to the dataset to predict which heatwaves are likely to be hyper-heatwaves, based on these heatwave characterstics.
-Since the models generate a lot of false positives, the total number of projected hyper-heatwaves will then need to be adjusted to account for the models' precision (estimate of the percent of all heatwaves that are predicted by the model to be hyper-heatwaves that actually are hyper-heatwaves; see [Anderson et al. in prep.]).
+Since the models generate a lot of false positives, the total number of projected hyper-heatwaves will then need to be adjusted to account for the models' precision (estimate of the percent of all heatwaves that are predicted by the model to be hyper-heatwaves that actually are hyper-heatwaves; see @anderson2015a).

 ### Generating predictions from the models